mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> [Sentry as a Service](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Managing-Clusters/cm5mc_sentry_service.html)

-* DB-based provider
+* DB provider
     * Available in CDH 5.1.x/CM 5.1.x
-    * Will store to CM's embedded database or custom database
+    * Can use CM's embedded database or other supported db
 * CM supports migration from file-based policies
     * CLI version: <code>sentry --command config-tool --policyIni *policy_file* --import</code>
-    * File-based provider must be disabled for the service to work
+    * The file-based provider must be disabled for this service to work
-* May be enabled for Hive or Impala or both
+* Can be enabled for Hive or Impala or both
     * Legacy Hive users can retain file provider if desired
     * Impala users do not have to inherit from Hive configuration
+    * Open to abuse: not recommended by our field experts

 ---
 <div style="page-break-after: always;"></div>